 Interview Questions About Why You Want to Change Jobs

-Hiring managers are often curious about why you want to change jobs.
+Hiring managers will be curious about why you want to change jobs.
 They want to hear that you're leaving for the right reasons - a better opportunity, more challenges, and career growth.

-Your interviewer will want to be sure that you aren't leaving your job because of poor performance, difficult working relationships, or because you hate your job or your boss.
-When responding to questions about why you are switching jobs, it's important to provide reassurance that you are moving on for career reasons, not just to get out of a bad work situation.
+The interviewer will want to be sure that you aren't leaving your job because of poor performance, difficult working relationships, or because you hate your job or your boss.
+When responding to questions about why you are switching jobs, it's important to provide reassurance that you are moving on for the right reason, not just to get out of a bad work situation.

 Here are some approaches you can use to reassure the interviewer that you are leaving your job for the right reasons.